ROOFS: RObust biOmarker Feature Selection: Conclusion

-To conclude, the choice of an FS method and, therefore, the resulting subset of features or "signature", should be driven by the dataset's characteristics and study goals.
-It should consider study-specific acceptable trade-off between model stability, performance, and relative costs of false positives and false negatives. \textit{roofs} can serve as a practical tool for researchers working in settings where reproducibility is crucial.
-By enabling comprehensive benchmarking, \textit{roofs} and similar tools have the potential to improve the robustness and reproducibility of biomarker discovery and increase the translational value of clinical predictive models.
+\textit{ROOFS} can serve as a practical tool for researchers working in settings where reproducibility is crucial.
+By enabling comprehensive benchmarking, \textit{ROOFS} and similar tools have the potential to improve the reliability of biomarker discoveries and increase the translational value of clinical predictive models.